Leene/hungry-walker/README.md

 Main technology is React Native.
 In detail you find the usage of:
  - Functional programming as basic concept
- - SQLite as persistent local Storage
+ - SQLite as persistent local storage
  - Expo as framework/platform to test the app on devices

  ## Screenshots